lowRISC/opentitan/hw/ip/rv_plic/doc/rv_plic.md

 Each interrupt source has a unique ID assigned based upon its bit position within the input `intr_src_i`.
 ID counting ranges from 1 to N, the number of interrupt sources. `intr_src_i[i]` bit has an ID of `i+1`.
-This ID is used when targets “claim” the interrupt and to “complete” the interrupt event.
+This ID is used when targets "claim" the interrupt and to "complete" the interrupt event.

 ### Priority and Threshold